-Well, unfortunately, the answer to this one isn’t clear cut.
-Probiotics can aid in a healthy gut which in turn can aid weight loss.
+Well, unfortunately, the answer to this one isn’t clear-cut.
+Probiotics can aid in a healthy gut which in turn can help weight loss.
 Weight loss and diet culture are a huge part of our lives.
 We all associate healthy eating and exercise with weight loss, but rarely is our gut health mentioned when we talk about weight loss.

 Research suggests that a healthy gut is not only vital for overall health but also can help us to optimise weight loss.1 We can use our gut health to our advantage!

 Probiotics are live microorganisms found in certain foods and dietary supplements that help to balance and enhance our gut microbiome.
 Our bodies contain trillions of ‘good’ and ‘bad’ bacteria, with good bacteria far outweighing the bad.